 Betternotstop was born from this advice, and it is central to everything I do to this day.

-Through online articles, our newsletter, business consultancy, Patreon and events, we help businesses and individuals create a better life for people and the planet, by supporting an ethical and sustainable approach to life and business.
+Through online articles, newsletter, business consultancy, B Corp Certification support, training and workshops and events, we help businesses and individuals create a better life for people and the planet, by supporting an ethical and sustainable approach to life and business.

 Since launching the business (from my blog of the same name) in 2019 I’ve had some brilliant industry press (including Metro, Bustle and Sifted).
 I’ve partnered with growing Vietnamese startup CoXplore, been flown to Korea as part of a month-long government start-up programme and even interviewed a silicon valley VC as part of Barclays Eagle Labs.